 There is also a system of interest and surcharges to encourage prompt payment.

-For example, if you do not make your full 2012/13 balancing payment by 2 March 2014, HM Revenue & Customs will add a 5% late payment penalty in addition to interest which will be charged from 1 February 2014.
-Delay until after 31 July 2014, and a further 5% penalty will be added.
+For example, if you do not make your full 2014/15 balancing payment by 2 March 2016, HMRC will add a 5% late payment penalty in addition to interest which will be charged from 1 February 2016.
+Delay until after 31 July 2016, and a further 5% penalty will be added.
 And interest is charged on outstanding penalties, as well as unpaid tax and NICs.

 Tax and financial planning should not be left until the end of the tax or financial year, but in advance of the end of your business year, why not talk to us about: